phuse-org/SENDConform/doc/SHACL-AnimalSubject-Age-Details.md

   ***Figure 1: Animal Subject Data Structure for Age***

 The spreadsheet [FDA-Validator-Rules.xlsx](https://github.com/phuse-org/SENDConform/tree/master/doc/FDA/FDA-Validator-Rules.xlsx) defines numerous rules associated with Age in the DM domain.
 This project defines only a subset of these rules as SHACL Shapes.
-For example, the rule SD2019 "Invalid value for AGETXT" is not applicaple because the example study collects AGE (numeric) and not AGETXT (age range as a string).
+For example, the rule SD2019 "Invalid value for AGETXT" is not applicable because the example study collects AGE (numeric) and not AGETXT (age range as a string).

 The following rules are defined on this page: